matomo-org/developer-documentation/docs/heatmap-session-recording/setup.md

 # Setting up Heatmap & Session Recording

 In this guide you will learn how to customize the tracking of [Heatmaps & Session Recordings](https://www.heatmap-analytics.com/).
-By default, no changes to your tracking code are needed and Piwik takes care of everything.
+By default, you do not need change your tracking code and Piwik takes care of everything.
 However, you can adjust the tracking in various ways.

 ## Embedding the Heatmap & Session Recording JavaScript Tracker

-If you have already embedded the [Piwik JavaScript Tracking Code](/guides/tracking-javascript-guide) into your website, the Heatmap & Session Recording will automatically start the tracking of activities.
+If you have already embedded the [Piwik JavaScript Tracking Code](/guides/tracking-javascript-guide) into your website, the Heatmap & Session Recording will automatically start tracking user activities.
 The tracking code is directly added in your Piwik JavaScript tracker file `/piwik.js` as long as the file `piwik.js` in your Piwik directory is writable by the webserver/PHP.

 To check whether this works by default for you, login into Piwik as a Super User, go to Administration, and open the "System Check" report.
 If the System Check displays a warning for "Writable Piwik.js" then [learn below how to solve this](#when-the-piwikjs-in-your-piwik-directory-file-is-not-writable).